elunna/nerfhack-changelog/README.md

 * Zapping eggs with cancellation sterilizes them (from HackEM).
 * Cursed food items will no longer tame or pacify monsters.
 * Recolor royal jelly to magenta (EvilHack/xNetHack).
+* Nutrition tweaks and messages for lembas and cram (Evil)
 ### Potions
 * Potions can shatter when dropped on cold floor (this shows up in Sokoban and in Gehennom)
 * Implement behavior for cursed potion of gain ability (xnh)